 Our dear friend Dr Elizabeth Day has let us know, that Ven Tenzin Sangmo is very grateful for the support she has received from our sangha and that Thosamling Nunnery would still benefit from some regular donations, which could be made through PayPal.
 Please see more info below.

-With metta from Ayya Santacitta & Ayya Anandabodhi
+With metta & gratitude from Ayya Santacitta & Ayya Anandabodhi